ACADEMIC YEAR 2019-2020 in Italy

 BRIEF DESCRIPTION OF THE PROGRAM

-The secondary school program in Italy is available from September 2018 to June 2019 with a high school attendance from a min. of 1 month to 9 months maximum.
-It is strongly recommended to start the program either in September or in January, even if some schools accept exchange students at any time during the school year (as long as application reaches this office 3 months before students arrival date).
-The deadline for September entry is 30th April 2018 and for January 2019 entry is 30th September 2018.
+The secondary school program in Italy is available from September 2019 to June 2020 with a high school attendance from a min. of 1 month to 9 months maximum.
+It is strongly recommended to start the program either in September or in January, even if some schools accept exchange students at any time during the school year (as long as application reaches this office 3 months before students’ arrival date).
+The deadline for September entry is 30th April 2019 and for January 2020 entry is 30th September 2019.
 Late applications will be considered on a case-by-case basis.

 Academic performance and regular school attendance are fundamental aspects that guarantee a good exchange program.